U.S. Department of State Seal

 • Further information on beach safety can be found on the Surf Life Saving website.

-Follow recommended precautions when snorkeling and scuba diving and never dive alone.
-Over the past few years, there have been numerous deaths related to snorkeling and scuba diving incidents.
+• Follow recommended precautions when snorkeling and scuba diving and never dive alone.
+In recent years, swimmers have died while snorkeling and scuba diving.

 Faith-Based Travelers: See the following webpages for details:

-LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Australia.
+LGB Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGB events in Australia.
 Australian federal law prohibits discrimination based on sexual orientation.

-• Many of the downtown areas of Australian cities were built in the 1800s.
+Expect accessibility to be limited in many of the downtown areas in Australian cities, which were built in the 1800s.
 These areas often have narrow sidewalks crowded with pedestrians and tourists.

 Women Travelers: See our travel tips for Women Travelers.